pauly/lightwaverf/README.md

 No need to do anything with this repo unless you are particularly interested.

-This code unofficial an unaffiliated with http://www.lightwaverf.com, please let me know how you get on http://www.clarkeology.com/wiki/lightwaverf / @pauly
+This code is unofficial and unaffiliated with http://www.lightwaverf.com, please let me know how you get on http://www.clarkeology.com/wiki/lightwaverf / @pauly

 ## Setup config

 You need a yml config file in your home directory, to build one, if you have already uploaded your data to the LightwaveRF server, download this data by typing

-    lightwaverf update 'email@example.com' '1234'
+    lightwaverf update email@example.com 1234

 Otherwise, manually specify rooms and devices by typing